Ising model

 The Ising model (or Lenz–Ising model), named after the physicists Ernst Ising and Wilhelm Lenz, is a mathematical model of ferromagnetism in statistical mechanics.
 The model consists of discrete variables that represent magnetic dipole moments of atomic "spins" that can be in one of two states (+1 or −1).
 The spins are arranged in a graph, usually a lattice (where the local structure repeats periodically in all directions), allowing each spin to interact with its neighbors.
 Neighboring spins that agree have a lower energy than those that disagree; the system tends to the lowest energy but heat disturbs this tendency, thus creating the possibility of different structural phases.
 The two-dimensional square-lattice Ising model is one of the simplest statistical models to show a phase transition.
-Though it is a highly simplified model of a magnetic material, the Ising model can still provide qualitative and sometimes quantitative results applicable to real physical systems.
+Though it is a highly simplified model of a magnetic material, the Ising model can still provide qualitative and sometimes quantitative results applicable to real physical systems, and in general, it can be seen as a specialization of Stanley's n-vector model for n = 1.

 The Ising model was invented by the physicist Lenz (1920), who gave it as a problem to his student Ernst Ising.
 The one-dimensional Ising model was solved by Ising (1925) alone in his 1924 thesis; it has no phase transition.
 The two-dimensional square-lattice Ising model is much harder and was only given an analytic description much later, by Onsager (1944).
 It is usually solved by a transfer-matrix method, although there exists a very simple approach relating the model to a non-interacting fermionic quantum field theory.